SjoerdV/SjoerdV.github.io/_posts/2021-09-25-post-a-little-less-conspicuous-introduction-part1-4.md

 **:warning: Disclaimer** \
 This article and follow-ups have no ambitions to totally anonymize anyone on the internet, but just to make it a little bit more difficult for certain parties (ie. ISP's, governments, advertising moguls and the likes) to track you or your small company. \
 \
-The proposed setup is meant for demo purposes only and certainly not production ready without extra precautions and explanations put in place. \
+The proposed setup is meant for demo purposes only and is certainly not production-ready without extra precautions and explanations put in place. \
 \
 The packages, distributions and commands used and referred to in this article are valid for the most recent software versions available at the date of article publication.
 There is no guarantee the routines and packages described here will keep working at a later date.\
 \